Jaguar XJ: X351 (2010–2019)

 In July 2009, the redesigned XJ was unveiled at the Saatchi Gallery in London, with Jay Leno and Elle Macpherson unveiling the new car.
 The unveiling was broadcast live on the Jaguar website.

 In keeping with Ian Callum's new design direction for Jaguar, the XJ has an all-new exterior design and a break from the XJ Series mould carried over on all previous generations.
 It is a longer, wider car that is much bigger than its predecessor.
 The front has clear links with the XF executive car, although with slimmer, sleeker lights and a larger, squarer grille add a more aggressive appearance.
 The rear is the contentious part, an unusual design element for a Jaguar automobile.
 The upright, swooping taillights, nicknamed "cat's claws", and black roof panels at each side of the rear screen, which aim to hide the XJ's width, are the most striking aspects.
 There is also a standard full-length sunroof, that extends all the way back with just a single body-coloured roof panel that the designer refers as bridges on yachts.
 The new XJ features an innovative, all-LCD dashboard and console displays.
 The dashboard can be configured to display various virtual dials in addition to the obligatory speedometer.
 The console display presents different views to the driver and passenger, including control of a sophisticated video and audio system.

 Like several of its predecessors, the X351 is available in both standard and long-wheelbase form, as well as many special editions.
 Engines are modern units already seen in other JLR products: the 5.0-litre petrol V8 either normally aspirated or supercharged, or a 3.0-litre diesel twin-turbocharged V6 that is predicted to account for most of the sales.
 For 2013, a 3.0-litre supercharged V6 was introduced to the line-up, primarily as an alternative to the diesel unit for improved fuel economy.
 The X351 received a minor facelift in 2014, primarily upgrading the suspension and rear seat facilities on the long wheelbase versions, but also introducing small cosmetic changes across the range, and making stop-start technology standard on all engines.

 The X351 received another facelift in 2015, adding LED headlights, J-Blade rear taillights, and adding several new driver assistance and safety features such as lane assist, adaptive cruise control with a new feature known as "Queue assist", reverse traffic direction, closing vehicle sensing, a 360 degree camera system, and semi-automated parking features.

-The X351 is one of the cars used by the British royal family and an armoured version was used for transporting three former UK Prime Ministers namely David Cameron, Theresa May and Boris Johnson.
-The Prime Ministerial Car, aside from having classified security measures, has armoured under plates and engine plates.
+The X351 is one of the cars used by the British royal family and an armoured car version was used for transporting three former British prime ministers, such as David Cameron, Theresa May, and Boris Johnson.
+The prime ministerial car, aside from having classified security measures, has armoured under plates and engine plates.